-If you’ve ever used Blackmagic Design’s DaVinci Resolve Speed Editor, you may have noticed that you can’t ripple trim from playhead to the beginning of an edit.
+If you’ve used Blackmagic Design’s DaVinci Resolve Speed Editor, you may have noticed that you can’t ripple trim from playhead to the beginning of an edit.

 While Blackmagic has designed their keyboard for new workflows, it’s inarguable that the ripple trim from playhead method is the fastest.